tawesoft/go/drop/README.md

     "tawesoft.co.uk/go/drop"
 )

-// Define structures and methods that meets the start.Inheritable interface
+// Define structures and methods that meets the drop.Inheritable interface
 // by implementing Name(), Open(), and Inherit()...

+// These are implemented here for example purposes - but you can use
+// the builtins drop.Inheritable...

 // InheritableFile is a file handle that survives a dropping of
 // privileges.